Florida eviction prevention programs and homeless assistance.

 When facing a housing crisis, the Continuum of Care (CoC) or Emergency Solution Grant (ESG) program in Florida may be able to assist.
 The government funded program has several components to it, and assistance may be offered to those on the verge of eviction as well as the currently homeless.
 Find resources in Florida by county and city below.
 Of particular focus is on the disabled, seniors, or those Florida residents that are facing a one-time, unexpected emergency situation.

 Too many Florida families are struggling to pay their rent on a monthly basis.
-The Continuum of Care was created in an effort to help those that are facing a hardship or eviction.
+The ESG as well as Continuum of Care was created in an effort to help those that are facing a hardship or eviction.
 There is also aid for residents that are now homeless due to some type of crisis.
 While funds are limited and an application process is in place, some of the typical requests for rental assistance are from families facing a hardship such as an unexpected car repair, a medical emergency, or short term reduction in hours.

 Depending on the availability of U.S. Department of Housing and Urban Development (HUD) funding, there may be rental assistance available.
 This can help households that are facing imminent eviction or that have a notice to pay or quit.
 Or there may be funds for security deposits for formerly homeless women, men, and children who are trying to get into low income yet stable housing.